I have studied organic gardening for 60 years and raised many large gardens. I have read Organic Garden Magazine most of my life

-The use of seaweed in the garden soil is nothing new.
+The use of seaweed to fertilize the garden soil is nothing new.
 In fact, seaweed as a fertilizer has been around for centuries.
-Dulse and kelp have been used on the west coast of Ireland since before the thirteenth century.
+Dulse and kelp were used on the west coast of Ireland since before the thirteenth century.
 It has also been used in past history in the Channel Islands, Scotland, and the Falkland Islands.
 For good reason, too.
 There are many benefits to using seaweed as a fertilizer.

 Benefits of Seaweed Fertiliser

-Seaweed Fertilizers benefit your garden harvest in many ways because of the many nutrients, trace minerals and natural plant hormones in seaweed.
+Seaweed Fertilizers benefit your garden harvest in many ways.
+It has many nutrients, trace minerals and natural plant hormones.

 1. many fruits become sweeter